History of Spain: Philip II and the wars of religion

 In the 1560s, plans to consolidate control of the Netherlands led to unrest, which gradually led to the Calvinist leadership of the revolt and the Eighty Years' War.
-The Dutch armies waged a war of maneuver and siege, successfully avoiding set piece battles.
+The Dutch armies waged a war of maneuver and siege, successfully avoiding pitched battle.
 This conflict consumed much Spanish expenditure during the later 16th century.
-Other extremely expensive failures included an attempt to invade Protestant England in 1588 that produced the worst military disaster in Spanish history when the Spanish Armada—costing 10 million ducats—was scattered by a freak storm.
-Over 8,000 English sailors died from diseases such as dysentery and typhus while the Spanish Armada was at sea.
+Other extremely expensive failures included an attempt to invade Protestant England in 1588 that produced the worst military disaster in Spanish history when the Spanish Armada—costing 10 million ducats—was scattered by a storm.

 Economic and administrative problems multiplied in Castile, and the weakness of the native economy became evident in the following century.
 Rising inflation, financially draining wars in Europe, the ongoing aftermath of the expulsion of the Jews and Moors from Spain, and Spain's growing dependency on the silver imports, combined to cause several bankruptcies that caused economic crisis in the country, especially in heavily burdened Castile.
-The great plague of 1596–1602 killed 600,000 to 700,000 people, or about 10% of the population.
+The great plague of 1596–1602 killed 600,000 to 700,000, or about 10% of the population.
 Altogether more than 1,250,000 deaths resulted from the extreme incidence of plague in 17th-century Spain.
-Economically, the plague destroyed the labor force as well as creating a psychological blow to an already problematic Spain.
+Economically, the plague destroyed the labor force as well as creating a psychological blow.